 It's awfully difficult for us this day and age to swallow the notion that it's not a fib, that it happened in real life just as the book says.
 That would require believing that way back when, God interacted with humanity in a way he's since given up.

 I actually like the idea that God isn't the same person today as she was before.
 That God is learning and growing.
 That her psyche is linked to ours, that we're how she experiences the world.
 That this is, in fact, why she created existence in the first place, and that our perceptions—of sunlight, stress, subway systems, grief, pancake syrup and all the rest—are thus each personally invaluable to the divine.

 If, over the millennia, God has been changing, causing his relationship to humanity to evolve as well, I guess it's possible to say he once had the habit of turning into torches.
 Still, it's hard to swallow.
 As ideas go, it's a bit of a chicken bone in the gullet.

 Again, I think the question is mistaken, but I'm not sure why.

 It's not just that I don't like the only possible answer, right?
 I'm not intellectually dishonest, am I?
 Maybe the question is mistaken for the same reason it's not wise to intellectualize a koan: you can do it, but it misses the point (Muth 2010, afterward).

 I believe that the stories are real, and that you have to take them on their own terms.
-You have to suspend judgment and forego the question of fact altogether.
+That means suspending judgment, maybe foregoing the question of fact altogether.
 I know no better way to participate respectfully with these stories or to place myself in a dialogue with them that opens the door to their goodness and power.

 It's not fib.
 It's story—and in my view, story is an inestimably sacred thing.
 To ask its credentials all the time is to miss the opportunity to fall in love.
 It's like correcting someone's grammar when they're giving you directions to the post office, or interrupting someone's confession to inform them they have a crumb on their lip.